Last January, we bought a 40 year old mobile home for $1,000.

 - Septic Tanks installation (more on that later)

-We had originally wanted to go with composting toilets (so crunchy, I know), but It turned into a big hairy deal with us digging trenches to fit the tanks under the house, and then digging more to give the tanks ventilation, that we tend the $2,000 tanks back (fortunately, we hadn’t bought the actual toilets yet!), and decided to go with a septic after all.
+We had originally wanted to go with composting toilets (so crunchy, I know), but It turned into a big hairy deal with us digging trenches to fit the tanks under the house, and then digging more to give the tanks ventilation, that we sent the $2,000 tank back (fortunately, we hadn’t bought the actual toilets or the second tank yet!), and decided to go with a septic after all.